jscinoz/optimus-vfio-docs/README.md

 			inline it in the patch.
   * Long term we need to build a custom ACPI table (provided to qemu with the `-acpitable` option) that has `_ROM` implemented at the correct path.
-The `_ROM` implementationm would need to seek over a hard-coded buffer stored elsewhere and return the VBIOS in 4kb chunks as expected by nvidia driver
+The `_ROM` implementation would need to seek over a hard-coded buffer stored elsewhere and return the VBIOS in 4kb chunks as expected by nvidia driver

 # What doesn't work (yet)